EJDiamond/Hangman/README.md

 * Returning Visitor Goals:

-  1. As a returning visitor, I want to be able to play the game over and over without having repeated answers.
+  1. As a returning visitor, I want to be able to play the game over and over without having repeated words.
-  2. As a returning visitor, I want to be able to navigate through the game the same as the first time.
+  2. As a returning visitor, I want to be able to navigate through the game the same as the first time I played.
   3. As a returning visitor, I want to be able to check highscores and try and beat them.

 * Frequent User Goals: